 “(1) A statement is not defamatory unless its publication has caused or is likely to cause serious harm to the reputation of the claimant.”

 The intention was to focus on real harm and deter trivial cases.
 But reading the Monroe judgment, one can’t help thinking that Warby underplayed “serious harm” and somewhat overplayed Monroe’s hurt feelings once Hopkins’s loyal fans got to work on Twitter.
-This apparently skewed judgment might be the grounds for an appeal.

 But the revised law (and indeed the old common law of libel) is not specifically intended to protect people from being upset or finding sleep difficult for a few days.
 It is to protect them from untrue claims that could seriously harm their reputation.